-Lower siliciclastic sequences (Late Jurassic -Lower /Middle Campanian), which is comprised mainly of sandstone and few fine siliciclastics that are previously known as Nubian Sandstone, which subdivided into six rock units from oldest to youngest as follows: Six Hills, Abu Ballas, Sabaya, Maghrabi, Taref and Quseir formations.
-These siliciclastics sequences are widely exposed in Dakhla Oasis, along the length of the foot of the piedmont and widely forms its cultivated floor.
-Upper siliciclastics /carbonate sequence (Upper Campanian - Lower Eocene), is widely distributed in the base of the escarpment faces of the Dakhla Oasis.
-It has a general E-W direction, and bounds the depression of the Dakhla - Kharga oases on its northern side, reaching about 450-550m above sea level (a.s.l).
-These sequences are composed of phosphate, shale, marl and claystone with limestone beds.
-It was deposited in a shallow to deep marine environment.
-This succession is subdivided into four rock units from oldest to youngest as follows: Duwi, Dakhla, Tarawan, and their latter facies changes the Kurkur and Garra formations.
-The latest-Paleocene-Early Eocene Esna Shale and Thebes Formations have been recorded along the northern escarpment of the Kharga
+2) Upper siliciclastics /carbonate sequence (Upper Campanian - Lower Eocene), is widely distributed in the base of the escarpment faces of the Dakhla Oasis.
+It has a general E-W direction, and bounds the depression of the Dakhla -Kharga oases on its northern side, reaching about 450-550m above sea level (a.s.l).
+These sequences are composed of phosphate, shale, marl and claystone with limestone beds deposited in a shallow to deep marine environments.
+This succession is subdivided into four rock units from oldest to youngest as follows: the Duwi, Dakhla, Tarawan formations, and their latter facies changes the Kurkur and Garra formations.
+3) The latest-Paleocene-Early Eocene Esna Shale and Thebes formations have been recorded along the northern escarpment of the Kharga Oasis.

-Oasis.
-The depression floor of the Dakhla-Kharga oases is mainly covered by Quaternary deposits comprising alluvial, playa, internal sabkha, aeolian, and paleosol deposits.

-The Quaternary paleosols represented by goethite rich deposits ranges from 0.5 to 8 m thickness, and covers a wide aerial distribution as a remnant above the red clay, which considered as a bed marker and the lower member of the Albian to Early Cenomanian Sabaya Formation or Campanian Quseir Formation in the Dakhla- Kharga depression floor.
-The goethite rich deposits in the Dakhla-Kharga oases were mainly distributed in the depression floor at about 125 - 250 m above sea level (Figs. 2-3).
+The depression floor of the Dakhla-Kharga oases is mainly covered by Quaternary alluvial, playa, internal sabkha, aeolian, and paleosol deposits.
+4) The Quaternary paleosols represented by goethite rich deposits ranges from 0.5 to 8 m thickness, and covers a wide aerial distribution as a remnant above the red clay, which considered as a bed marker and the lower member of the Albian to Early Cenomanian Sabaya Formation or Campanian Quseir Formation in the Dakhla-Kharga depression floor.
+The goethite-rich deposits in the Dakhla-Kharga oases were mainly distributed in the depression floor at about 125 - 250 m above sea level (Figs. 2-3).